mythril-forge/homebrew-classes/cleric/trickery/trickery.md

 The illusion fades if it ever leaves your sight.

 For the duration, you can cast spells as though you were in the illusion's space, but you must use your own senses.
-Additionally, when both you and your illusion are within 5 feet of a creature that can see the illusion, you have advantage on attack rolls against that creature, given how distracting the illusion is to the target.
+Additionally, when both you and your illusion are within 5 feet of a creature that can see the illusion, you have advantage on Attack Rolls against that creature, given how distracting the illusion is to the target.

-A creature that would have physically interacted with or damaged your illusion can make a Intelligence saving throw against your spell save DC.
+A creature that would have physically interacted with or damaged your illusion can make a Intelligence Saving Throw against your spell save DC.
 On a success, it can see through your illusion.

 ### Channel Divinity: Cloak of Shadows